-The consumers of other metered category that are not covered above, will be charged as per in order to meet the load of charging of Electrical Vehicle.
+Note: It is advised that the consumer should take precaution to take adequate contracted load in order to meet the load of charging of Electrical Vehicle.
 In case the contracted / connected load is breached then the consumer will be liable to pay penalty.
 Further, the other provisions of General Provisions of Rate Schedule and Electricity Supply Code will also come into effect in case consumers load breaches the contract demand.